 - Other styles that hit above the ankle with any kind of hosiery

 - Sandals with fairly chunky/substantial straps and construction

 Much of the rest is up to you.
 I gravitate toward opaque tights with my sandals, just because a lot of pattern on your arch PLUS whatever strappy-ness your sandals contribute can get a bit busy.
 But I’ve seen many women do patterned hosiery with open-toed shoes to great effect.
 So if you’re interested in this look, carve out some time for experimentation in front of the mirror.
 See what works best from your own wardrobe.

 1. Hosiery is more likely to snag on sandals than on boots, since there’s more detailing, stitching, and hardware touching the fiber.
 This is another argument for utilizing durable opaques in this look.

 2. While contrasting colored tights and shoes look fun and funky, like-colored shoes and tights are EXTREMELY flattering.
 Nude pumps make your legs look long and lean because your legs and shoes are in the same color family.
 Same goes for shoes and tights.

 3. This is not, generally, the place to explore pattern mixing.
-Snakeskin sandals and tie-dyed tights are just gonna inspire migraines.
+Snakeskin sandals and tie-dyed tights are just gonna look odd.

-4. Skirts, dresses, and cropped pants are best.
+4. Skirts and dresses are best.
 You can certainly try this look with long slacks, but it is much cuter when more of your leg is visible.

-Many people still abhor the look of tights worn with sandals, and I dig.
+Many people still abhor the look of tights worn with sandals, and I can understand that.
 It takes a while to get used to a look that may be trendy now, but was considered positively doofy for ages.
 When and if you embrace it, though, you’ll transform your spring and summer shoes to year-rounders.
-So maybe consider it an investment in footwear efficiency.
+So perhaps consider it an investment in footwear efficiency.